Meade Memorial Episcopal Church: Church and community

 This original brick chapel still stands, now part of a larger church complex which has grown over the last century.
-Through fundraising in the early 1950's a new parish hall was completed in 1956.
+Through fundraising in the early 1950s a new parish hall was completed in 1956.
 The sanctuary of 1911 was modernized; the altar was moved to the north wall, and the dark mahogony paneling and pews were replaced with a lighter pine interior.
 A playground was constructed in the churchyard, and the new parish hall included a second story with offices and classrooms.

 The investment in the physical plant has matched the continued investment of the Meade community in the social and spiritual investment in their parish and neighborhood.
 Starting in 1871 with their very first "colored Sunday School", then growing into a parish day school for the Black children of Uptown, the parish has continued to make itself an integral and relevant presence in the segregated African-American community of Alexandria of the 20th century, including programs in children's ministry, community service, adult education, and missions.

 Rev. John T. Walker pastored at Meade Memorial in the early days of his career; he went on to become the first ordained Black bishop of the Episcopal Diocese of Washington DC.
 During the racial upheavals of the 1960s, the activist pastor Rev. Davis encouraged the young people at Meade to lend their own voice to the changes that African Americans were pushing for.

 The church remains a parish which translates its faith into direct action and community service.
 They continue to make their mark in the Uptown neighborhood with their annual Jazz Concerts and a weekday preschool housed in their building.
 In 2022 the new landscaping of the Chelsea Washington Memorial Garden continues to beautify this historic church building.